hackerbayuniversity/Course/app/README.md

 ### Why server monitoring?
 It covers most concepts to build an app - from relationships in the database, to workers, to thord party API integration and more.
-You can finish the app fairly quickly and get a good understanding of all the concepts form `Web Development`
+You can finish the app fairly quickly and get a good understanding of all the concepts from `Web Development`

 ### FAQ